ChristianJoohs/Argon2-passwordgenerator/README.md

 The salt is a "fixed salt" that stays constant for all the passwords you will hash (if you don't lose your configuration file that is).
 It personalises your Argon2-passwordgenerator, so that attackers can't use hash tables to guess your password.
 Just choose a sentence or a word here.
 Mine isn't too complicated either.

-## Example
+## Examples
-These are examples for a hashing output with different "purpose salts".\
+These are examples for a hashing output with different "purpose salts".

     Time:               3
     RAM (KiB):          376985